 About the Over-the-Hill Community Development Partnership Initiative

-In 2014 Dr. The Hon.
-Hubert Alexander Minnis, M.P., Prime Minister of The Bahamas outlined a vision to improve the Over-the-Hill community.
+In 2014, The Hon.
+Dr. Hubert Alexander Minnis, M.P., Prime Minister of The Bahamas outlined a vision to improve and empower the Over-the-Hill community.
 This vision included a transformation and restoration of the area to bring dignity back to the residents and restore Over-the-Hill to its "golden age".
 To achieve this, the Prime Minister tasked a team of professionals in the Office of the Prime Minister with the mandate of creating a comprehensive strategy to achieve this goal.

 While it is recognized that many consider Over-the-Hill to include all areas south of Shirley Street to as far south as Robinson Road, the project is being rolled out in phases that will eventually include this entire area.
 The first phase of the project is bound by Nassau Street at the west; Poinciana Drive and Wulff Road at the south; Collins Avenue to the east and Shirley Street, West Hill Street and Delancy Street at the north.

 The Over-the-Hill area is rich in Bahamian culture and history.
-The Government wishes to rejuvenate and restore pride to the area which will include:
+The Government wishes to rejuvenate and restore pride to the area by way of 6 pillars which will include;

 This includes increasing the use of apps, websites, broadband connectivity (schools, public institutions, homes, and public spaces) and other modern technology to improve the delivery of services in the most efficient way possible.